 No. That would be a ridiculous hope on the part of puritanical moralists.

 So far, this law has done absolutely NOTHING to free any sex slaves.
 It has not led to the arrests of a single human trafficker.
 And it likely won’t.
 Why not?
 Because those involved in the sex slave market are now off of these websites.
 They can no longer be located through these sites.
 They are now back underground.
 The reality is that this law will make it MORE difficult for law enforcement to locate and prosecute actual human traffickers and it will be harder to locate and liberate the true victims of this crime.

 What has this law done?
-It has made life more dangerous from professional adult sex workers.
+It has made life more dangerous for professional adult sex workers.
 A regional website known as “NightShift” was one of the casualties of this legislation.
 That site was not only a place where sex workers could advertise, but also network with each other and with clients.
 It was a safe place for the exchange of information, especially information related to the safety of prospective clients.
 It was also a place where men could exchange information on the safety of these women.
 They could report on the ones who would rob clients, often violently with the aid of pimps.
 There was open and honest discussion of STD’s and unsafe sexual practices.
 It was a place that make sex work safer.

 This bill was presented to Trump on April 3rd.
 To my knowledge it has not been signed, though it seems destined to become law.
 The future looks more chaotic and confusing of those in the sex community.
 How will this law actually be used is an unanswered question.
 Will it be challenged in court?
 And to what end?
 Only the future knows.